Favourite Links

 Whether you think nuclear electricity is a good or bad idea these sites provide a good explanation how it all works.
 They also provide details of where and how to visit a nuclear power station.
 Visits to many are currently suspended.

-www.british-energy.com British Energy operates the UK's newer stations.
+www.british-energy.com British Energy, now part of EDF Energy operates the UK's newer stations.

-www.edf.com Electricité de France operates the stations in France.
+www.edf.com Electricité de France EDF operates the stations in France.

 www.nucleartourist.com Clearly written information about various aspects of nuclear power.